 STAR-CCM+ provides the world’s most comprehensive engineering physics simulation inside a single integrated package.
 Much more than a CFD code, STAR‑CCM+ provides an engineering process for solving problems involving flow (of fluids and solids), heat transfer and stress.
 STAR‑CCM+ is unrivalled in its ability to tackle problems involving multi‑physics and complex geometries.
 Support is provided by CD-adapco.
 CD-adapco usually releases new version of STAR-CCM+ every four months.

 module avail starccm to view available modules for a given machine.
 Feel free to contact OSC Help if you need other versions for your work.

-Currently, OSC has a 4 seat license (ccmpsuite, which allows up to 4 concurrent users), with 56 additional core licenses (hpcdomains) for academic users.
+Currently, OSC has a 50 seat license (ccmpsuite, which allows up to 50 concurrent users), with 1200 additional core licenses (hpcdomains) for academic users.

 Interactive mode is similar to running STAR-CCM+ on a desktop machine in that the graphical user interface (GUI) will be sent from OSC and displayed on the local machine.
 To run interactive STAR-CCM+, it is suggested to request necessary compute resources from the login node, with X11 forwarding.
 The intention is that users can run STAR-CCM+ interactively for the purpose of building their model, preparing input file (.sim file), and checking results.
 Once developed this input file can then be run in no-interactive batch mode.
-For example, the following line requests one node, one core, for a walltime of one hour:
+For example, the following line requests one node with 12 cores(

 qsub -I -X -l walltime=1:00:00 -l nodes=1:ppn=12 -l software=starccm+1

 This job will queue until resources become available.
 Once the job is started, you're automatically logged in on the compute node; and you can launch STAR-CCM+ GUI with the following commands:

 module load starccm starccm+

-#PBS -N star-ccm_test #PBS -l walltime=30:00:00 #PBS -l nodes=1:ppn=1 #PBS -l software=starccm+1 #PBS -j oe #PBS -S /bin/bash cd $TMPDIR cp $PBS_O_WORKDIR/starccm.sim . module load starccm starccm+ -batch starccm.sim >&output.txt cp * $PBS_O_WORKDIR
+#PBS -N star-ccm_test #PBS -l walltime=10:00:00 #PBS -l nodes=1:ppn=1 #PBS -l software=starccm+1 #PBS -j oe #PBS -S /bin/bash cd $TMPDIR cp $PBS_O_WORKDIR/starccm.sim . module load starccm starccm+ -batch starccm.sim >&output.txt cp output.txt $PBS_O_WORKDIR

 To take advantage of the powerful compute resources at OSC, you may choose to run distributed STAR-CCM+ for large problems.
 Multiple nodes and cores can be requested to accelerate the solution time.
 The following shows an example script if you need 2 nodes with 12 cores per node on Oakley using the inputfile named

-#PBS -N starccm_test #PBS -l walltime=3:00:00 #PBS -l nodes=2:ppn=12 #PBS -W x=GRES:starccm+1%starccmpar+24 #PBS -j oe #PBS -S /bin/bash cd $PBS_0_WORKDIR cp starccm.sim $TMPDIR cd $TMPDIR module load starccm starccm+ -np 24 -batch -machinefile $PBS_NODEFILE starccm.sim >&output.txt cp * $PBS_0_WORKDIR
+#PBS -N starccm_test #PBS -l walltime=3:00:00 #PBS -l nodes=2:ppn=12 #PBS -W x=GRES:starccm+1%starccmpar+24 #PBS -j oe #PBS -S /bin/bash cd $PBS_0_WORKDIR cp starccm.sim $TMPDIR cd $TMPDIR module load starccm starccm+ -np 24 -batch -machinefile $PBS_NODEFILE starccm.sim >&output.txt cp output.txt $PBS_0_WORKDIR